Preparing Your Pet for Emergencies

 Pet owners are responsible for disaster planning for their pet.
 If you plan to evacuate, plan for your pet as well.
 Take your Pet Survival Kit if you go to friends, relatives or a hotel.
 The Red Cross shelters cannot accept pets.
-So if you plan to go to public shelter, make other provisions for your pet.
-Limited space is available at "petshelters" (kennels, veterinarians, etc.) on high ground.
+So if you plan to go to a public shelter, make other provisions for your pet.
+Limited space is available at "pet shelters" (kennels, veterinarians, etc.) on high ground.
 After the storm has passed, be careful in allowing your pet outdoors.
 Familiar scents and landmarks may be altered and your pet could be easily confused and become lost.
-Downed power lines, and animals and insects brought in with high water, could present real dangers to your pet.
+Downed power lines and animals and insects brought in with high water could present real dangers to your pet.
 Take care not to allow your pet to consume food or water which may have become contaminated.
-For more information call the SPA, Animal Control or Humane Society.
+For more information call the SPCA, Animal Control and Humane Society.
+Review Ready.gov Preparing Your Pet for Emergencies.

 Oak Grove Middle School